 Happy New Year!!!

-So before I start with the things to do in Athens, I have to say that we struggled a bit to find a good hotel to stay in Athens.
-What do I mean by good hotel?
-A hotel in a good area for a reasonable price.
-So after a lot of looking around my friend and I decided to book an Airbnb.
+So before I start with the things to do in Athens, I have to say that we did struggle a bit with finding good hotels in Athens.
+What do I mean by a good hotel?
+We were looking for a clean hotel in a central area for a reasonable price.
+So after a lot of researching my friend and I decided to book an Airbnb.

 The Airbnb we stayed in was absolutely perfect and Homer who rented his place to us was so lovely and gave us a lot of advice for our stay in Athens.
 Another reason to stay at an Airbnb!!!